adelahmed0/The-Wild-Oasis/README.md

 ### Modals

-- **Delete Confirmation**: Provides a modal to confirm deletion of items.
+- **Delete Confirmation**: Provides a modal to confirm the deletion of items.

+### Booking Management

+- **Cabin Availability**: Displays available cabins based on the selected start and end dates.
+- **Booking Modification**: Admins can edit or delete bookings, with changes reflecting in real-time.

 ## Libraries and Technologies Used